-Our Metal colouring Antiquing fluid / Patination fluid is used for the colouring and ageing of zinc, mild steel, Copper, Brass, Bronze, Pewter etc. It is fast, effective and etches the colour onto the surface of the metal.
+Priory Polishes Metal colouring Antiquing fluid / Patination fluid is used for the colouring and ageing of zinc, mild steel, Copper, Brass, Bronze etc. It is fast, effective and etches the colour onto the surface of the metal.
 Our Black Tourmaline, leaves a nice dark finish, for a slightly lighter finish please see our Brown version.
+We also stock a Antiquing Fluid for Lead and Pewter.

 By a simple technique metals can be coloured with a layer of oxide, a few micron thick to provide an antique-like patina finish.